-- Children’s Services Volunteers provide childcare during regular support group meetings and case management sessions for adult clients.
-We often need volunteers to assist with childcare when parents go to court hearings, important social service appointments or when they need time to relax, work on chores, cook a meal or meet with their case manager in the shelter.
-This opportunity can also involve assisting with our weekly Children’s Art Program or other regular enrichment activities.
-By offering their time and care, Children’s Volunteers show the youngest victims of domestic violence that everyone deserves to be nurtured and loved.
+Children’s Services Volunteers provide childcare during our weekly support group meetings, court hearings, or when parents need time to relax, work on chores, cook a meal, or meet with their case manager in the shelter.
+This opportunity can also involve assisting with weekly enrichment activities like art classes, game nights, etc. By offering their time and care, Children’s Volunteers show the youngest victims of domestic violence that everyone deserves to be nurtured and loved.

 Indirect Service Positions

 Donation Volunteers support our staff by picking up donations from various places in the community on a weekly or monthly basis (churches, businesses, etc.).
 They deliver the donations to our Emergency Shelter and the Family Justice Center so that our clients can have access to food, cell phones, toiletries, children’s items, etc. With the support of these volunteers, survivors are able to get the basic necessities they need in order to move forward with a life free of violence and fear.

 Outreach Ambassadors provide assistance with community outreach and awareness efforts.
 This role involves reaching out to community locations and event organizers to foster connections and distribute awareness materials in Buncombe County.
 This role can also include seeking out opportunities to expand our presence in the community, at fairs, markets, and festivals.